1. Home

 If you’re installing a photovoltaic (PV) solar energy system in Massachusetts, you may be eligible for two separate tax credits, at the federal and state level.

-Locally, Massachusetts homeowners can earn a state income tax credit (up to $1,000) totaling 15% of the net system costs of a solar energy installation.
+Massachusetts homeowners can earn a state income tax credit (up to $1,000) totaling 15% of the net system costs of a solar energy installation.
 Officially known as the Massachusetts Residential Renewable Energy Income Tax Credit, this incentive can be claimed for up to three years against a property owner’s state income tax liability.

 Federally, Massachusetts residents may also qualify for the Residential Clean Energy Credit to claim up to 30% of the total installation costs against their federal income tax liability.
-Recently extended by the Inflation Reduction Act of 2022, the Residential Clean Energy Credit (formerly known as the solar Investment Tax Credit) is a federal solar tax credit that has helped drive significant growth in solar power capacity across the United States since 2006.
+Recently extended by the Inflation Reduction Act, the Residential Clean Energy Credit (formerly known as the solar Investment Tax Credit) is a federal solar tax credit that has helped drive significant growth in solar power capacity across the United States since 2006.

 Massachusetts Net Energy Metering

-Net energy metering, or simply “net metering” is a longstanding Massachusetts solar incentive that allows homeowners to sell the excess electricity produced by their solar panel system directly to the utility in the form of an electricity bill credit.
+Net energy metering, or simply net metering, is a longstanding Massachusetts solar incentive that allows homeowners to sell the excess electricity produced by their solar panel system directly to the utility in the form of an electricity bill credit.

-If you get your electricity from a utility other than National Grid, Eversource, or Until, your policies may vary.
+If you get your electricity from a utility other than National Grid, Eversource, or Unitil, your policies may vary.
 Net metering is voluntary for the many small municipally-owned electric companies in Massachusetts so the policy governing your system might look different.
 Most utilities have their policies posted online.
 Research them there or reach out directly to your local utility to learn more.

 See how much you can save by going solar with Palmetto